Oregon Dept. of Corrections

 Subscribe to receive FlashAlert messages from Oregon Dept. of Corrections.

-An Oregon Department of Corrections (DOC) adult in custody, Reyes Benitez Mendoza, died December 18, 2024.
-Mendoza was incarcerated at Oregon State Penitentiary (OSP) in Salem and passed away at the facility.
+An Oregon Department of Corrections (DOC) adult in custody, Shannon Wade Spencer, died the evening of March 7, 2025.
+Spencer was incarcerated at Oregon State Penitentiary (OSP) in Salem and passed away at a local hospital.
 As with all in-custody deaths, the Oregon State Police have been notified, and the State Medical Examiner will determine cause of death.

-Mendoza entered DOC custody on April 5, 2006, from Umatilla County with no anticipated release date.
-Mendoza was 49 years old.
+Spencer entered DOC custody on February 12, 2019, from Douglas County with a projected release date of May 10, 2027.
+Spencer was 63 years old.
 Next of kin has been notified.

 DOC takes all in-custody deaths seriously.
 The agency is responsible for the care and custody of approximately 12,000 men and women who are incarcerated in 12 institutions across the state.
 While crime information is public record, DOC elects to disclose only upon request out of respect for any family or victims.